Probably the most famous Italian baritone of the 19th century, and certainly the most spectacularly

 inevitably bring about.

-Another person that we can safely exclude is Domenico Tamagno; he was a Tamagno brother, but as far as I know, he never sang,
+Another person that we can safely exclude is Domenico Tamagno: he was a tenor who had tried a solo career, just briefly and

-So we are back to square one: among the theories brought forward, Cotogni is the only viable one.
+So we are back to square one.
 It's always advisable to

 recording on the other are striking.
-Of course, you don't get a complete picture of a singer of whom you have but one
+Of course, you don't get a complete picture of a singer by whom you have but one